-All three persons are entirely and concurrently God.
+All three persons in the Trinity are entirely and concurrently God.
 They are not parts of one God, three separate gods, or one God in three consecutive forms.
-God the Father did not create Jesus as a person and the Holy Spirit as a force.
+God the Father did not create Jesus as a person nor the Holy Spirit as a force.

 Each person possesses identical attributes and the same essence of deity.
-They have all existed for eternity and are coequal in power, authority, knowledge, ability, etc. We can pray to the Father, the Son, or the Holy Spirit.
+They have all existed for eternity and are coequal in power, authority, knowledge, and ability, among other things.
+We can pray to the Father, the Son, or the Holy Spirit.

 The Father